Does My Spouse’s Credit Affect Mine?

 Credit score Q&A: “Does my spouse’s credit affect mine?”

-Just because you’re married or living together doesn’t mean your credit history is commingled.
+Just because you’re married or living together doesn’t mean your credit history is commingled, which may or may not be a good thing.

 It doesn’t just blend together once you tie the knot; there is no joint credit score.